hannah-yun/condition_monitoring/README.md

 - MATLAB: Signal Processing Toolbox, The DL Toolbox
 - R: ggplot2, cpop, and tidyverse (if required)

-In the DL Toolbox, we use a dictionary learning function called DL, which can be downloaded from https://github.com/dl-book.
-In the repository, please download the DL folder.
+In order to run dictionary learning, we use a function called DL, which can be downloaded from https://github.com/dl-book.
+Please download the DL folder in the repository.

 **How to use**